bmlpariyar/python-django_class/README.md

 You should now be able to see the files in the repository in the VS Code file explorer.

 # Python virtual enviroment
+To make a python virtual enviroment run this command:
 ```bash
 python -m venv venv
 ```